api-platform/docs/core/subresources.md

 ```
 [/codeSelector]

-Note that all we had to do is to set up `@ApiSubresource` on the `Question::answer` relation.
+Note that all we had to do is to set up `#[ApiSubresource]` on the `Question::answer` relation.
 Because the `answer` is a to-one relation, we know that this subresource is an item.
 Therefore the response will look like this:

 ```json
 {